‘There’s Someone to Whom I Can Cry’

 CJ | May 19, 2021

-Living in the southern Israeli city of Ashkelon, a town targeted by many of this past week’s terrorist attacks, 95-year-old Frederika insists she’s not afraid of the rocket barrages.
+Living in the southern Israeli city of Ashkelon, a town targeted by so many terrorist attacks, 94-year-old Frederika insists she’s not afraid of the rocket barrages.
 She’s just afraid of more suffering.

 Suffering is something Frederika knows all too well.
 When the Nazis overran Europe, the girl found herself separated from her parents and three brothers.
 Her entire family ended up in Auschwitz… and never returned.
 Frederika was the only family member to survive the Holocaust.
 But she survived through terrible suffering.

 Sent to a forced labor camp, Frederika cannot bring herself to say the camp’s name, even after so many decades.
 She simply refers to it as “there.”

 And it was “there” that she “suffered so much from the feelings of fear during the years I was there and my parents and siblings were killed.
 I saw the corpses of my people, who were murdered by the Nazis, stacked on top of each other.”

 Now living her final years in southern Israel, widowed and alone, Frederika says, “I’m not afraid to die.
 I lived enough years.
 I’m not afraid of missiles.
 I’m only afraid that I will suffer, because I’m already suffering a lot.”

 Living as a 94-year-old in the oldest and poorest neighborhoods in Ashkelon isn’t easy for Frederika.
 And when rockets rain down, her suffering is even greater.
 Her building isn’t reinforced and Frederika has no protected shelter of her own, so she only has 30 seconds to reach a bomb shelter when red alert sirens sound.